dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 }
 ```

-If you're not familiar with the `KEEP()` command in linker scripts, it tells the linker to keep that section even if it's not referenced by anything.
+If not familiar with the `KEEP()` command in linker scripts, it tells the linker to keep that section even if it's not referenced by anything.
 Useful in this case, since the only reference will be the bootloader, which the linker can't know about at link-time.

 Next we'll need to create space for our stack (stivale2 requires us to provide our own) and define the stivale2 header, like so: